wultra/powerauth-webflow/docs/Off-line-Signatures-QR-Code.md

 ## Offline Signature Process Description

+The general principles of using offline signatures in PowerAuth are documented in chapter [Offline Signatures](https://github.com/wultra/powerauth-server/blob/develop/docs/Offline-Signatures.md).
+This chapter provides an more detailed description of the step-by-step process.

 ### 1. Generate QR Codes

-The general principles of using offline signatures in PowerAuth are documented in chapter [Offline Signatures](https://github.com/wultra/powerauth-server/blob/develop/docs/Offline-Signatures.md).

-The concrete steps for generating offline signature QR codes using PowerAuth SOAP service for Web Flow are following:
+The first step of the process is to generate a QR code to be displayed to the user.

 #### 1.1.
 Construct offline signature data payload:

+First, you need to prepare a QR code data stup from the information you already should know - operation ID, operation title and description, operation data and additional flags:

 ```
 {OPERATION_ID}\n